coder2077/aiogram_template/README.md

    ngrok http 8000
    ```

-5. Open the generated ngrok URL and update the `WEBHOOK_URL` in `data.py` to match the ngrok URL.

-6. Modify `data.py` to configure your database connection and other bot parameters.
+5. Modify `data.py` to configure parameters.

-7. Start the server:
+6. Start the server:
    ```bash
    uvicorn app.main:app --port 8000
    ```

-The bot will now be running and ready to accept webhook requests.
+The bot will now be running, send /start to the bot.

-## Important Notes

-- Make sure you have a valid `asyncpg` connection set up in `data.py`.
-- The bot will use ngrok to forward incoming requests to your local FastAPI server.